EdoardoCarlesi/PyRCODIO/README.md

 Tools to analyze AREPO - GADGET simulations of the Local Group and the local environment Works with GADGET1, GADGET2 and HDF5 fortran using h5py and gadget py reader.

+    libSQL has to be written yet.
+Maybe it will not be necessary...

     libio contains some tools to identify the Lagrangian regions in the ICs and generate the mask for zoom-in initial conditions, as well as other functions to implement C and Bash functions into python

     libcosmo contains simple algorithms for the identification of clusters and LG-like objects in Constrained Simulations, as well as simple plotting routines.